pingcap/docs/tiup/tiup-cluster-topology-reference.md

 `tikv_servers` specifies the machines on which TiKV services are deployed.
 It also specifies the service configuration on each machine. `tikv_servers` is an array, and each element of the array contains the following fields:

-- `host`: Specifies the machine on which the TiKV services are deploy.
+- `host`: Specifies the machine on which the TiKV services are deployed.
 The field value is the IP address and cannot be omitted.

 - `listen_host`: When the machine has multiple IP addresses, `listen_host` specifies the listening IP address of the service.
 The default value is `0.0.0.0`.